skissler/MiceAndMobility/notes/README.md

 I'm not exactly sure how to go in the other direction (Breda says that it's an iff, but I've only gone ODE $\rightarrow$ renewal equation).
 Still, this is a good place to start.

+---

+The next thing is to figure out what underlying assumptions are baked into the $A(\tau)$.
+Clearly it's a little bit of infectiousness, a little bit of recovery, a little bit of natural history of infection, a little bit of contact rates, a little bit of distances.
+I want to build this up piece by piece.